kropidlowska-okraska/NASA_photos_API/README.md

 # Demo

+You can find the demo of this project on: https://kropidlowska-okraska.github.io/NASA_photos_API/

 # Technologies
 Website is built with HTML and styled in CSS.
 Functionalities are added with the use of jQuery.
 Data from API has been received by using AJAX.